TorbenRahbekKoch/mr-legacy/public/data/blogs/no-interface/entry.md

 that the module oriented way would mean simpler code due to generally smaller classes.
 It _is_ called a Domain _Model_, you know ;)

+And again: If you are using functional principles there is no such thing as anemic.

 ## Further reading

 [Dan North takes a serious stab at SOLID](https://dannorth.net/2021/03/16/cupid-the-back-story/#why-every-single-element-of-solid-is-wrong)